I just discovered that a song I wrote with Steve Cropper, specifically for Darrell

 brought me over to the old grand piano at the back of the stage, and I sat down

 and played.
-He pitched songs at me real fast, and I played them - or tried
+He called songs to me real fast, and I played them - or tried

 to - in the keys he was calling.
 In a minute, he called into the back,

 "Ditta, come on out here!"
-Tina came out in a robe and slippers, the Ikettes following, and half the
+Tina came out in a robe and slippers, the Ikettes following, and most of the

 group came out.
 Tina's asking if I know one

-piano pedals were broken, and when you pushed one, the whole contraption swung
+piano pedals were broken, and when you pushed one, the whole damn contraption swung

 way back under the piano.
 I'm slipping off the metal chair, trying